-- Add the Google AdSense widget to your website and place your ads.
+- Add the Google AdSense widget to your website and place your banner ads.

 And you can come up with your own prices too!
 Of course, that means you’ll have to work twice as hard to promote your ad space and negotiate with businesses on top of actually running your site.

-To earn money using this model, you can’t just have good traffic numbers.
+To generate income using this model, you can’t just have good traffic numbers.
 You need high conversion rates as well.
-Although, you can also swap out cost-per-click (CPC) for cost-per-impressions (CPM) – this is a great way of monetizing traffic, but CPMs are usually much lower than CPCs.
+Although, you can also swap out cost-per-click (CPC) for cost-per-impressions (CPM) – this is a great way of monetizing web traffic, but CPMs are usually much lower than CPCs.

 For example, a CPC could earn you $5 for a click, while a CPM might be $5 per thousand impressions.
 So you only need 100 clicks to earn $500, but you’ll need 100,000 website visits to earn the same amount.